 with $R_{vu}^\dagger=R_{uv}$ due to time-reversal symmetry.
-Equation (\ref{Rvu}) is the building block to describe the spin evolution of a carrier propagating around a polygonal loop.
-By labelling the vertices from $1$ to $N$, we find that spin evolution along counterclockwise (CCW) and clockwise (CW) propagating paths is given by the unitary operators
+Equation (\ref{Rvu}) is the building block to describe the spin evolution of a carrier propagating in a polygonal loop.
+By labelling the vertices from $1$ to $N$, we find that the spin evolution along counterclockwise (CCW) and clockwise (CW) propagating paths is given by the unitary operators

 respectively, with $U_-(N)=U_+^\dagger(N)$.
 The eigenvalue equation